 - Null Hypothesis.

-- One of the most manageable parts to score in, if you understand how IB expects you to go about the Exploration component of your IA, you're sure to get marked well!
+One of the most manageable parts to score in is if you understand how IB expects you to go about the Exploration component of your IA, you're sure to get marked well!
 Exploration refers to the how of the investigation.
-How you are doing your research, the list of materials you're using along with the relevant justification, and so on.
+How you do your research, the list of materials you're using, the relevant justification, and so on.
 All in all, this section expects you to justify the decisions your group took while replicating the study.

 - Let's understand this component in points too:

 - Identify, Mention, and Explain the design and sampling technique used in your study.
-Generally, Independent Samples design(two or more groups subject to varying conditions) finds use more often, but Repeated Samples design is an equally important design technique.
-It would be best to have valid reasons for having opted for the particular design technique you do.
+Generally, Independent Samples design(two or more groups subject to varying conditions) finds you used more often, but Repeated Samples design is an equally important design technique.
+It would be best to have valid reasons for opting for the particular design technique you do.

 - Along similar lines, mention and explain why you chose a particular sampling technique for your study.
 The most commonly used sampling technique for IA experiments is an Opportunity Sample, but it is essential to justify your choice of the sampling technique used in either case.